rizinorg/rizin-testbins/elf/ppc/README.md

 ### Overview

 This folder contains the test binaries for the PPC RZIL uplifting.
-The `ppc64_..` binaries are for Rizin only and are merely object files compiled with the assembler.

-The binaries starting with `qemu_` are for used for the [tracetest](https://github.com/rizinorg/rz-tracetest) against QEMU.
+The binaries starting with `ppc` are used for validation with [tracetest](https://github.com/rizinorg/rz-tracetest) against QEMU.
-They are proper ELF files and call each instruction test in the `ppc64_` object files.

 Run `./build_tests.sh` to build the binaries.